 My Financial Broker is a credit broker and not a lender.
 Warning: Late repayments can cause you serious money problems.
 For help, go to https://www.moneyhelper.org.uk/

-With summer just around the corner, it’s the perfect time to start planning your summer getaway.
-But did you know that the average holiday costs £974?
-Other than the holiday booking itself, new clothes, spending money and transport costs take up the majority of the costs.
+Are you dreaming of taking that perfect summer holiday this year?
+Whether you’re looking for time in the sun, or want to soak up some local culture, with summer just around the corner, it’s the perfect time to start planning your summer getaway.
+But did you know that for a family of four, an average two week holiday costs around £4,792?
+As well as the holiday booking itself, new clothes, spending money and transport costs will also contribute to the expense.

-We’ve compiled a list of tips to save money on your summer holiday so that you can enjoy it to the fullest without worrying about the hole in your pocket.
+We’ve compiled a list of tips to save money on your summer holiday so that you can enjoy it to the fullest, without worrying about the hole in your pocket!

 Compare prices on travel websites, and find the best deals.
 Online travel agencies like On the Beach and lastminute.com come up with some of the best deals, especially if you’re willing to be flexible about your destination, so that you have loads of irresistible opportunities to choose from.

 You’ll have to have some ideas in mind of course, such as the best places suited to your budget, how many days you want to stay for, as well as thinking about living and eating expenses.
 You can then look at the options available through packages or travel discounts.